 Why unsupported A+ pass-rate folklore is weak evidence

-A+ is especially prone to measurement confusion because it is a two-exam credential and because public pages often mix together passing standards, first-attempt anecdotes, retake stories, classroom results, and training-provider marketing.
-Those are not the same thing as a CompTIA-published candidate pass rate.
+A+ requires two exams, so any pass-rate source has to identify whether it measures one core or the full two-exam credential before the number means anything.
+Public pages can present passing standards, first-attempt anecdotes, retake stories, classroom results, and training-provider marketing, and those are not the same thing as a CompTIA-published candidate pass rate.

 A usable pass-rate source would identify the data owner, candidate population, exam version, time window, attempt type, and denominator.
 It would also say whether it counts each A+ core separately or the full two-exam credential.
 Without that, a single percentage can hide more than it reveals.
 RoleMath is not quoting unsupported A+ numbers here because repeating weak numbers makes them look stronger.